mikechambers/mikechambers.github.io/source/_posts/2009-10-13-case-study-actionscript-3-performance-optimization.markdown

 The first thing I did was look at updating the content to Flash Player 10 by converting all of the Arrays to Vectors.
 I expected to get a decent boost from this, but the improvement was minimal.

 Within the *averageColors* method, I looked at reusing the *Point*, *Rectangle* and *BitmapData* instances, instead of creating new ones on each iteration of the loop.
-Again, on the desktop this didn&#8217;t really make any difference.
+Again, on the desktop this didn't really make any difference.
 However, one thing to consider is that on a mobile device where memory allocation can be more expensive (and there is less RAM altogether), this change may have had a bigger impact (which I didnt test).
 This leads to an important point.
 It is important to test performance on the platforms which you are targeting, as some optimizations can have a different impact depending on where the content is running.

 Next, I set the *averageColor* and *averageColors* methods as *final*, which allows them too be looked up at compile time (as opposed to runtime), this led to small improvement in performance, but again, not really anything significant.